This fact sheet is supported by:

 Tertiary prevention: helping people living with mental health problems to stay well

-Our employees also have access to occupational health services, which can support individuals and their Line Managers to identify and manage the impact of work on health and health on work.
+Our employees also have access to occupational health services, which can support individuals and their People Managers to identify and manage the impact of work on health and health on work.

 Our Employee Assistance Programmes offers support to employees and family members “in the moment”, and our Unmind platform allows employees to track their mental health and wellbeing, whilst signposting them to tools on the platform that can support and improve their mental health.